jmpessoa/lazandroidmodulewizard/readme_get_start.txt

+[readme_get_start.txt]

-Here is a  rapid "get_start" for windows: "Laz4Android + lazandroidmodulewizard"
+Here is a  rapid "get_start" for windows: "Laz4Android + Lazaru Azandroid Module Wizard"

 Note 1:	for Linux:  go to " lazandroidmodulewizard folder  "...\linux"
 	and read: "new_how_to_install_by_renabor.txt"